substation-beta/ssb_book/src/4_specification.md

 Style tags to interpolate.

 ### Karaoke
-//TODO: Color and effects of standard karaoke
+The standard karaoke effect will be an interpolation from "color" to "kcolor" in the given k duration.

 #### k
 `[k=100]`